WAM supports women facing criminal charges or at risk of offending.

 Some relationships are focused on practical tasks, while others are centred around conversation, or involve participation in community activities.
 A mentoring relationship can change as your needs do.

-Women who live in the catchments of Neighbourhood Justice Centre, Heidelberg, Melbourne, Sunshine, Frankston and Broadmeadows Magistrates Courts, or are facing charges at those courts.
+Women who live in the catchments of Neighbourhood Justice Centre, Heidelberg, Melbourne, Sunshine, Frankston and Broadmeadows Magistrates Courts, who are considered at-risk of offending, or facing charges at those courts.
+Women in other areas may also be considered on a case-by-case basis and the location of available mentors.
 Everyone is screened for risk, motivation, and readiness before being matched with a mentor.

 What can a mentor do?